diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 ### Module Interfaces Descriptions

 - **Mission Planner**
-  - Given maps on Carla Simulator
+  - Pre-planned map on Carla Simulator, in form of set of waypoints
 - **Behaviour Planner**
   - Finite State Machine (FSM) for handling Stop sign, and stop and go manouveurs+